microsoft/health-architectures/docs/Azure-FHIR-Cloud-for-Healthcare.md

 has_children: true
 ---

-# Azure FHIR Cloud for Healthcare
+# Microsoft Cloud for Healthcare

 ![Microsoft Dynamics and FHIR](/assets/images/msft-dynamics-fhir.png)